asapcyber/Sales_forecasting_accuracy/README.md

 * Classification And Regression Tree (CART) model with a set.seed parameter of 3000, using the same independent variables as in the Logistic Regression model.
 Other parameters set in the model are method="class", minbucket=10.
 * Random Forest Model, which requires the dependent variable to be changed to a factor using the as.factor function.
 Other parameters set in the model include ntree=300, nodesize=10, na.action=na.roughfix.

+# Make predictions

 # Evaluate accuracy
 The accuracy of each model is measured using a confusion matrix to compare actual wins/losses againts the ones forecasted by each model, using the test data set.
-# Make predictions and iterate
+Sensitivity is used to help forecast actual win rate, i.e.the true positive rate, which measures the proportion of positives that are correctly identified as such.
+Sensitivity=#of true positives (correctly forecasted wins)/# of TP + # of false negatives (incorrectly forecasted losses)

+#Iterate model with new data and measure accuracy again